PyxelM/Autumn-Thoughts/README.md

 Furthermore, I wanted to give autumn thoughts a feeling of customisability, so the accent colour chosen in Obsidian also controls the overall colour of the theme.

-Copyright Mylo Hodges © 2024
+Copyright Anastasia Hodges © 2024-2026